ldnpub/Custom_grub/README.md

 # Custom_grub
 Config file for booting ISO's directly from the hard drive.

 This is a custom grub configuration that allows me to boot directly from ISO's on my hard drive on "Live CD mode".
-I give this on GitHub since i couldn't find the specifics for TAILS os.
+I give this on GitHub since i couldn't find the specifics for TAILS os anywhere else.

 I have 2 systems on my drive.
 A Windows 10 and Ubuntu 16.04 installed.
 And i also have 3 ISO's on a specific folder that i need to specify on the grub config file to boot on them.